pagebrooks/PowerShell-Profile/README.md

 --------
 -Customized Font
 -Support for Posh-Git
--Auto-add child paths for directories in $HOME/bin -Utility Functions
+-Auto-add child paths to PATH for directories in C:\Dev\Utils -Utility Functions